Ministries and Groups

 For more information, email Ruth Roemer

 As clearly demonstrated throughout our nation, systemic racism pervades every secular and religious body in the United States.
-Prejudice and discrimination prevent all people from full and equal participation in God’s plan for Beloved Community within St. Luke’s and in the greater community where we live and serve.
-Like our nation, and following the example of the national Episcopal Church, St. Luke’s must examine its structure and practices to address any obvious or subtle forms of racism in its quest to become Beloved Community.
+Prejudice and discrimination prevent all people from full and equal participation in God’s plan for us to foster a loving and welcoming community at St. Luke’s and in the greater community where we live and serve.

 We look forward to collaborating with other St. Luke's ministries in these efforts.
 For more information, please contact the parish office.

 • Sacred Ground is a film and dialogue faith-based program to raise awareness about the history and issues of racism in the United States.
-For more information, email Sarah Dowling.

 • The Diocesan Racial Justice Council seeks to educate, advocate, and create or coach in justice liturgy for the diocese of Maine.
 For more information, contact the parish office.